 Essential services will continue without interruption.
 Our emergency first-responders will continue to provide mission-critical functions so community members have ready access to 911 services for police, fire, and EMS response.
 City staff will be available by telephone and email during this closure.

-- View City Cancellations, Closures, Business Information and Resources
+- View City Cancellations and Closures, Park Rentals, Business Information and Resources

 - View Changes to Garbage, Recycling, and Curbside Clothing/Linens Pick-Up

 - View Map of restaurants in North St Paul open for pick-up, delivery or drive-through service.

 Students can pick up five breakfasts and five lunches between 9:00 a.m. - 12:00 p.m. at Richardson, Carver or Skyview on Tuesdays.

 - View YMCA is partnering with Loaves & Fishes and UnitedHealth Group

 Serving free healthy meals to families in need.
 Families may pick up food from 12 – 1pm Monday through Friday at select YMCAs and choose a meal package for a family of four.